simonc312/Dancebook/README.md

 ###Workflow For Code Review

+0) Master branch commits and merges only stable features from Dev branch

-1) Checkout to new branch and give it name describing the feature
+1) Checkout to Dev branch.
+Checkout new feature branch

+> Use naming convention: feature-version-number-*

+Currently we are version 1.0

 2) Commit changes to this branch and push to it

-3) On github repo, create a new pull request and assign someone to review it.
+3) On github repo, create a new pull request to Dev branch and assign someone to review it.

-4) After passing code review the branch will be merged with master and the deleted.
+4) After passing code review the feature branch will be merged with dev branch and the deleted.
 Otherwise make appropriate changes and commit to branch again - assign another person to review.

-5) Locally switch back to master delete local branch and pull from master.
+5) If there are enough features to warrant commiting to master we can update the verision number to 1.1.

 ###Common Issues Running Locally: